 Our recombinant DENV NS1 proteins are available in their native folded state complete with post-translational modifications.
 This allows them to deliver optimal antigenicity and makes them suitable for use in vaccine research and serology-based assays.
 The recombinant DENV NS1 proteins are available in all four serotypes.

-Bio-Rad also offers a DENV type 2 inactivated pathogen along with antibodies to the virus itself, plus an antibody to the Saint Louis Encephalitis virus strain (MSI-7) envelope glycoprotein, Clone 6b6c-1.
-This clone also reacts with other members of Flaviviridae including; Dengue 1 (Hawaii), Dengue 2 (New Guinea C), Dengue 3 (H87) and Dengue 4 (H241).
+Bio-Rad also offers a DENV type 2 inactivated pathogen along with two antibodies to the virus.
+2645-5057, clone 3H5.1, in purified format, works in immunofluorescence and recognizes the dengue virus type 2.
+MCA2277, clone dengue 1-11 (3), also available in purified format, binds all four serotypes of DENV and can be used in ELISA, immunofluorescence, western blotting, and in immunohistology on paraffin embedded tissue sections.
+Additionally, an antibody, clone 6b6c-1, to the Saint Louis Encephalitis virus strain (MSI-7) envelope glycoprotein is available.
+This clone also reacts with other members of Flaviviridae including; Dengue 1 (Hawaii), Dengue 2 (New Guinea C), Dengue 3 (H87), and Dengue 4 (H241).

 |PIP047B||DENGUE Virus Type 1 NS1 Antigen||Rec.
 Protein||Viral||E|